ShannonCanTech/AroundHere-Devvit/README.md

 **Server Endpoints**:
 - `GET /api/username` - Returns the current Reddit user's username
+- `GET /api/user/avatar` - Returns the user's avatar URL (snoovatar or default) and username
 - `GET /api/consent/check` - Checks if the user has accepted terms (returns hasConsent boolean and consent object)
 - `POST /api/consent/accept` - Records user's acceptance of terms with timestamp and version
 - `POST /api/chats/create` - Creates a new chat and returns the chat ID